nmrf/sadata-user-manual/getting-started-quick-start/edit-and-create-entries.md

 **'Edit' v 'Filter' Mode**

-'Filter' mode is available to all users and visitors and allows for actions, indicators, recommendations or SDG targets to be filtered by [category, connected category, connection or status](/glossary.md).
+'Filter' mode is available to all registered users and visitors and allows for actions, indicators, recommendations or SDG targets to be filtered by [category, connected category, connection or status](/glossary.md).

 ![](/assets/Filter.png)

+The edit function is available only to **Administrators.**

-\(1\) The filter list now becomes a filter or edit list, with filter selected as the default \(coloured orange\)
+\(1\) Once an Administrator is signed in the filter list now becomes a filter or edit list, with filter selected as the default \(coloured orange\)

 \(2\) Options to select the page of results or individual results now also appear.